5 Hugelkultur Variations and What You Need to Know

 - 5Formal Raised Beds

 For each hugelkultur variation, we’ll go over a brief description of the variation and its pros and cons.

 All hugelkultur beds bring a number of advantages to your garden, creating rich soil, reducing watering needs, and providing habitat for beneficial fungi.

 In general, I won’t repeat these advantages in each of the pros and cons sections unless the specific hugelkultur variation is superior (or lacking) in that one area.
 This post is about how the different hugelkultur variations compare with each other, not how they compare with other types of garden beds.

-If you want more information on hugelkultur beds in general, then make sure to check out our blog post, “Hugelkultur Beds: The Best Raised Beds for Your Garden.”
+If you want more information on hugelkultur beds then make sure to check out these blog posts.

 As you read through the descriptions and pros and cons of each hugelkultur variation, take a moment to think about your own situation and which type will work best for you.